jurra/pymurtree/README.md

 model.export_dot()
 ```

+### Datasets

-A collection of training datsets compatible with pymurtree is available in [https://github.com/MurTree/murtree-data.git](https://github.com/MurTree/murtree-data.git)
+A collection of datsets compatible with pymurtree is available in [https://github.com/MurTree/murtree-data](https://github.com/MurTree/murtree-data)